nystudio107/craft-typogrify/README.md

 **stringy** - Returns a new [Stringy](https://github.com/danielstjules/Stringy) object to your templates, so you can access all of the advanced string manipulation that [Stringy](https://github.com/danielstjules/Stringy) has to offer.

+It does *not* strip HTML tags from the string, if you wish to do that, you can use the Twig [striptags](https://twig.symfony.com/doc/2.x/filters/striptags.html) filter.

 Usage:

 ```